Testimole-Conversational: A 30-Billion-Word Italian Discussion Board Corpus (1996-2024) for Language Modeling and Sociolinguistic Research: The TestiMole-Conversational Resource

-Compared to social networks, discussion boards have the peculiarity to be more focused on restricted topics.
-Such texts are often highly technical, providing a valuable source of hard-to-find information derived from users’ personal or professional experience.
-Discussion boards’ messages, indeed, contains detailed and very specific information written by people who are often passionate and very knowledgeable about what they are discussing.
-Nonetheless, discussion boards messages can never be considered a fully reliable source of information, and should always be cross-referenced with other sources when possible: alongside with truthful and useful data, users may share blatant misinformation, personal opinions or error, with or without being aware of it.
+Compared to social networks, discussion boards are more focused on restricted topics.
+Such texts are often highly technical, providing a valuable source of hard-to-find information derived from users personal or professional experience.
+Discussion board messages, indeed, contain detailed and very specific information written by people who are often passionate and very knowledgeable about what they are discussing.
+Nonetheless, alongside truthful and useful data, users may share blatant misinformation, personal opinions, or errors, with or without being aware of it.